Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 ![portable_core_ISO](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/portable_core_ISO.jpg)

-Congratulations, the hardware of your portable PM monitor is now fully assembled!
+Congratulations, the core of your portable PM monitor is now fully assembled!
 Next, keep following the steps below to get it ready for using.

 ## Step 5: Adjusting the RTC